Farting Bonk (FONK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Farting Bonk Historical Price

-According to the latest data gathered on Farting Bonk live price page, the current price of Farting Bonk is 0USD.
+According to the latest data gathered on Farting Bonk live price page, the current price of Farting Bonk is 0.000005USD.
 The circulating supply of Farting Bonk(FONK) is

 - 24-hour0.00%$ 0$ 0$ 0